Crablicious/libdwarf-addr2line/README.md

 The batch no-batch options have very different code paths.

+I hope to get in touch with the original author (github name Crablicious) by email, but have been unable to do that so far (as of 11 December 2021).

 The program has the same name as the GNU binutils-gdb addr2line, but neither the options nor the source code have any similarity whatever to the GNU addr2line.